precice/precice.github.io/pages/community/precice-workshop-2023.md

 <img class="img-responsive center-block" src="images/events/precice2023.svg" alt="preCICE Workshop banner" style="max-width: 500px; width: 100%; margin:auto;">

 {% note %}
-Registration is now open - register early till January 16.
+Registration is still possible till February 9.
 {% endnote %}

 The 4th preCICE Workshop will be held in-presence at the campus Garching of the [Technical University of Munich](https://www.tum.de/) ([Leibniz Supercomputing Center](https://www.lrz.de/)), on February 13-16, 2023.
 The workshop is a coming together of the preCICE community to share ideas, experiences and knowledge about using preCICE, and to learn from others in the process.